kevin218/Eureka/docs/source/quickstart.rst

 observation.

 .. warning::
-	HST planning is usually consistent between orbits, but may sometimes modify the number of exposures in a scan for observation timing purposes.
-Ensure that your datasets have consistent numbers of exposures, or exclude trailing exposures at the end of orbits if needed.
+	HST observations are usually consistent between scans (i.e. all the spatial scans are the same number of reads), but some observations may modify the number of reads in a scan for timing purposes.
+Ensure that your datasets have scans of consistent length, or exclude the shorter scans at the end of orbits if needed (e.g. by removing those FITS files from your input data directory).

 You'll also need to change the ``final_dir`` variable to a more appropriate location for your data, similar to how we made a new directory for the JWST